ngspipes/main/docs/ToolsRepository.md

 ##  Tool names
 The repository is composed by a list of tools.
 All the tools names that are available in a given repository, are described  in a file with a `JSON` format designed by `Tools.json`.
 In NGSPipes repository example this file appears at the root of the repository ( please, see the [tool's repository](https://github.com/ngspipes/tools)).
 Moreover, the presented repository structure is one of the possible structures that is supported by the repository support library used in the NGSPIpes framework.
-The format of the `Tools.json` file is given by the following JSON schema:
+The format of the `Tools.json` file is given by the  JSON schema presented in Listing 3.1.

 ```